svanoort/pyresttest/README.md

 There are a few custom configuration options specific to benchmarks:
 - *warmup_runs*: (default 10 if unspecified) run the benchmark calls this many times before starting to collect data, to allow for JVM warmup, caching, etc
 - *benchmark_runs*: (default 100 if unspecified) run the benchmark this many times to collect data
-- *output_file*: file name to write benchmark output to (MUST be defined), will get overwritten with each run
+- *output_file*: (default is None) file name to write benchmark output to, will get overwritten with each run, if none given, will write to terminal only
 - *output_format*: (default CSV if unspecified) format to write the results in ('json' or 'csv').
 More on this below.
 - *metrics*: which metrics to gather (explained below), MUST be specified or benchmark will do nothing